 But even on the mainland you can find places of extreme beauty!
 Nacpan beach; one of the most beautiful beaches in the world according to Tripadvisor is located north of El Nido.

-Also, the El Nido food is of the best Philippine food I have eaten!
-I’ll list down some restaurants further in this travel guide.
+Also, the food that can be enjoyed here is of the best Philippine food I have eaten!
+I’ll list down some restaurants further in this El Nido travel guide.

 What island tour to book?

 The first question you have to ask yourself is : will I book a private tour or a group tour?
 Both have its advantages but to me, the private tours were a bit too expensive..
 But if you’re not on a budget, go for this option.
 You can leave as early as sunrise (or even earlier) and get to all the magical places before the other tourists arrive!
 Just go to the pier where the boats are to negotiate a price or go to the main street, you’ll find plenty of agencies that will help you with it.